 (1) Provision for income taxes has been adjusted to reflect a tax provision for companies which were S corporations and therefore not subject to corporate federal income taxes.
-THREE MONTHS ENDED MARCH 31, 1998 COMPARED WITH THREE MONTHS ENDED MARCH 31, 1997

 Revenue from North American operations increased \$27.8 million, or 33.7%, to \$110.4 million in 1998 as compared to \$82.6 million in 1997.
 North American revenue growth was primarily generated by acquisitions completed in the latter part of 1997.
-Revenue generated by international operations increased \$20.0 million, or 35.9%, to \$75.7 million in 1998 as compared to \$55.7 million in 1997 due primarily to the inclusion of the Company's Brazilian operations which totaled \$29.8 million in 1998 wa management decision to reduce the volume of work pending the resolution of the labor dispute.
+Revenue generated by international operations increased \$20.0 million, or 35.9%, to \$75.7 million in 1998 as compared to \$55.7 million in 1997 due primarily to the inclusion of the Company's Brazilian operations which totaled \$29.8 million in 1998 results.
+The Company's Spanish revenue was negatively impacted in 1998 by a management decision to reduce the volume of work pending the resolution of the labor dispute.
 See "Overview."